 More with less! – Ecodesign is the art of doing more with less.
-Ecodesign is, therefore, more than just energy-efficient and recyclable products.
-It takes into account the entire life cycle of a product – from the extraction of raw materials, production, distribution and uses to recycling and disposal.
-Using fewer materials and less energy and generating more benefits are aspects of extended design philosophy.
-Questions of user behaviour, reparability and durability are also addressed.
+It not only includes energy-efficient and recycling-friendly products, but also considers the entire life cycle of a product.
+All phases are taken into account, starting with the extraction of raw materials, through production, distribution and use to recycling and disposal.
+An expanded design philosophy aims to use fewer materials and energies while at the same time generating greater benefits.
+It also addresses issues of user behavior, repairability, and longevity.

-Ecodesign, however, is not only product-oriented but system-oriented.
-The focus is on workflows and processes, not only on objects.
-On the one hand, design generates material artefacts but also fulfils communicative and identity-forming functions.
-It shapes our individual and collective everyday culture.
+However, ecodesign is not only geared towards products, but also system-oriented.
+It focuses on procedures and processes, not just on the objects themselves.
+Design not only creates material artefacts, but also fulfills communicative and identity-forming functions.
+It shapes both our individual and our collective everyday culture.

-The aim is to recognise the economic and ecological potentials of ecodesign, to acquire skills and to apply them to concrete examples.
-The design process requires technical skills and aesthetic sensitivity.
-But also systemic-structural thinking – the competence to see products systemically, to anticipate the effects on the environment and society.
+It is important to recognize the economic and ecological potential of ecodesign, to acquire skills and to apply them to concrete examples.
+The design process requires technical skill and aesthetic sensitivity, but also systemic and structural thinking – the ability to view products systemically and to consider the impact on the environment and society at an early stage.

-Learning modules are methods, procedures and tools of eco-design, which include tools for ecological analyses, cost accounting instruments and creativity techniques.
+The learning modules include methods, procedures and tools of EcoDesign.
+They include not only tools for ecological analysis, but also tools for costing and creativity techniques.

 Longevity is a question of material and construction – but also a question of aesthetics.
 Good design that is functional and user-friendly also takes sustainability and ecology into account.
 Ecodesign enables products to last longer.